 In August 1982, Eaton’s announced they would be sacking what would have been their 78th parade.
 The country was in a recession, and the $500,000 cost of the parade outweighed its promotional benefits.
 That year, Eaton’s had nearly 70% of the details looked after.

 Twenty corporations and the provincial government stepped up within three days to save the parade.
 Picking up where Eaton’s left off, the parade was a go that year and held in mid-November, as usual.
 Since then, The Santa Claus Parade has been operated as a non-profit organization relying on sponsorships.

 In 1983, the tradition of Celebrity Clowns began.
 Over 60 executives paid $1,000 each to march, entertain and give away balloons to children along the parade route.
-By 1995, more than 200 Celebrity Clowns led over 25 floats and 2,000 participants through downtown Toronto.
+By 1995, over 200 Celebrity Clowns led over 25 floats and 2,000 participants through downtown Toronto.

 The Santa Claus Parade Today

 In 2018, the 3-hour parade was put together by over 3,000 staff and volunteers.
 Around 5.5 km in length, the procession featured 32 floats, 21 marching bands, thousands of marchers in costume and those happy Celebrity Clowns with their miles-of-smiles.

 While the Parade usually takes place on the third Sunday in November, the 2020 and 2021 parades were virtual, televised-only events.
 About 1 km in length, the floats took a 90-minute ride from Santa’s workshop to Canada’s Wonderland in Vaughan to film the parade.
 On the first Saturday of December, people across the country watched the Santa Claus Parade TV Special from home on CTV and CTV2.
 The spectacle included 24 floats, marching bands playing Christmas favourites, celebrities, musicians and more.

 Timothy Eaton arrived in Canada from Ireland in the mid-1800s.
 In 1869, he and his wife opened a dry goods retail store on Yonge St, and as space was needed, Mr Eaton purchased many properties on the north side of Queen St W at Yonge St and beyond.
 In 1907, Timothy Eaton passed away, and his family looked after operating the business.
 Eaton’s dominated the retail industry, and stores were popping up across Canada, including their magnificent Eaton’s College Street store.